rubymonolith/mailto/README.md

 Cheers!
 ```

-Then load the `mail_to_template` view helper from any of your views:
+Then load the `mail_to_template :support, "send us an email"` view helper from any of your views:

 ```
 <h1>Get help!</h1>